Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Conclusions

 \section{Conclusions}

-Our benchmark study establishes the first systematic evaluation framework for applying uMLIPs to elastic property prediction, validated across nearly 11,000 crystalline materials.
+Our benchmark study establishes the first systematic evaluation framework for applying uMLIPs to elastic property prediction, validated across nearly $11\,000$ crystalline materials.
 The results demonstrate clear differences in model suitability: SevenNet delivers the highest overall accuracy, MatterSim and MACE achieve a favorable balance between accuracy and computational efficiency, while CHGNet, constrained by its architectural design, performs relatively less effectively.
-These findings provide not only evidence-based guidance for model selection in mechanical property calculations but also underscore the importance of tailoring model choice to specific application scenarios.
+These results provide quantitative, evidence-based guidance for selecting suitable uMLIPs in mechanical property calculations, ensuring that model performance is properly matched to application requirements.

-Comprehensive analyses of systematic biases further reveal common limitations among current uMLIPs, including the consistent under- or overestimation of elastic moduli and a training-data bias toward equilibrium configurations.
+Comprehensive analyses of systematic biases further reveal common limitations among current uMLIPs, including the consistent under- or overestimation of elastic modulus and a training-data bias toward equilibrium configurations.
+Our fine-tuning results, incorporating strained configurations into model training, show that even limited data augmentation can effectively mitigate such biases and enhance model robustness.
+CHGNet, MatterSim, and SevenNet show uniform improvements across nearly all mechanical quantities, indicating coherent and physically consistent fine-tuning behavior, whereas MACE displays smaller and more variable gains.
 Building on these insights, we identify several promising directions for future development, such as incorporating strained structures through active learning, implementing property-specific fine-tuning protocols, and establishing systematic error-correction schemes.
 We anticipate that such advances will further improve the reliability of uMLIPs for quantitative and high-throughput materials design, while also laying the groundwork for the next generation of universal interatomic potentials.